-Our attorneys are investigating an overdraft fees lawsuit concerning allegations that Hudson Valley may be charging overdraft or NSF fees in an unlawful manner.
+Our attorneys are pursuing an overdraft fees lawsuit investigation concerning allegations that Hudson Valley may be charging overdraft or NSF fees in an unlawful manner.

 Hudson charge you for overdrafts?